Alchemical diastereomers from antisymmetric alchemical perturbations: Theory and methods

 Note how this expansion recovers the case of alchemical chirality~\cite{AlchemicalChirality} (where first order terms vanish) whenever the perturbing Hamiltonian and the reference system are chosen such that the parity of $\rho_0$ and anti-parity of $\Delta v$ result in a Hellmann-Feynman derivative (overlap integral $\int d\fatr \rho_0 \Delta v$) that exactly averages out.
 Given the reflection plane in the reference Hamiltonian's external potential, as well as the energetic degeneracy up to third order, the iso-electronic compounds corresponding to $\hat{H}_l$ and $\hat{H}_r$ were dubbed `alchemical enantiomers'.
 This alchemical chirality symmetry condition (resulting in a vanishing Hellmann-Feynman derivative) is not met, however, as soon as the transmutating atoms have chemical environments that differ.
 Consequently, non-vanishing values for the Hellmann-Feynman derivative at the reference system become the leading order contributions to energy differences of {\em arbitrary} iso-electronic compound pairs, and correspondingly, we dub the latter `alchemical diastereomers' for the remainder of this paper.
 Conversely, alchemical diastereomers become enantiomers with approximate energy degeneracy in the limit of the relevant transmutating atoms possessing the same chemical environment in their averaged Hamiltonian.

-Fig.~\ref{fig:FigDia} exemplifies this point for the reference system He$_4$-X for which the two constitutional isomers Li$_2$H$_2$-X are diasteomers as long as the substituent X breaks the symmetry of the system.
-As soon as X is removed, the reference system's symmetry is restored, the energy of He$_4$ is at its maximum, the Hellmann-Feynman derivative is zero, and the two constitutional isomers Li$_2$H$_2$ correspond to alchemical enantiomers with near degenerate energies.
+Fig.~\ref{fig:FigDia} exemplifies this point for the planar reference system He$_4$ for which the two planar constitutional isomers Li$_2$H$_2$ are diasteomers as long as the system remains a rhombus, i.e.~$d_1 \ne d_2$.
+As $d_1 \rightarrow d_2$, the reference system's square symmetry is restored, and the energy of He$_4$ is at its maximum.
+Consequently, its alchemical Hellmann-Feynman derivative must be zero, and the two constitutional isomers Li$_2$H$_2$ correspond to alchemical enantiomers which, due to the rotational symmetry, are exactly degenerate.
+For example, if $d_1$ and $d_2$ respectively correspond to 3 and 2 {\AA}, calculating the electronic energy difference $\Delta E = E_r - E_l$ via the self-consistent field procedure (PBE0/cc-pVDZ) yields 0.731 Ha.
+By contrast, the corresponding alchemical gradient based estimate [Eq.~\ref{eq:LD}] evaluated for the corresponding He$_4$ system ($\lambda = 0$) amounts to $0.708$ Ha, underestimating the SCF number merely by 23 mHa.

 Note that Eq.~\ref{eq:Relative} can easily be adapted to also estimate relative energies for arbitrarily distant alchemical diastereomers, simply by increasing $|\Delta \lambda|$ to any other natural number as long as it is not larger than the smallest nuclear charge of a transmutating atom in the reference Hamiltonian.
 Correspondingly, energy differences between alchemical diastereomers will grow linearly in $|\Delta \lambda|$ as long as they happen to be situated on the same $\lambda$ dimension in chemical space.
 Fig.~\ref{fig:Fig1} illustrates this point: The energy difference between N$_2$ and BF is roughly half the size of the energy difference between CO and BeNe.